Read the Spanish version: Cómo contratar un seguro de salud individual

 Understand and compare how health plans are structured

-A POS plan is a little of both.
+- A POS plan is a little of both.
 It operates like an HMO if you stay within the network, but gives you the option of using out-of-network doctors.
 Typically a POS plan requires you to get a referral to see a doctor outside of the network.

 Dig into the details of what the health plans cover.
 For instance, how will the plan cover the prescription drugs you take?
-Make sure the health care providers you want to use are in the plan’s network.
+Make sure the healthcare providers you want to use are in the plan’s network.
 Otherwise you will pay more out of pocket or may not have coverage to see them.

-In addition to reviewing the premium you’ll pay for the plan, estimate how much you’ll pay out of pocket for the amount of health care you expect to use in the next year.
+In addition to reviewing the premium you’ll pay for the plan, estimate how much you’ll pay out of pocket for the amount of healthcare you expect to use in the next year.

 If you rarely need medical care, it probably makes more sense to choose a plan with a higher deductible and lower premium than to pay a high premium for a plan with a low deductible.
 However, if you have a family and expect will need at least some health care services, a lower deductible could be the best choice.